ielizaga/pg_auto_failover_ssl/README.md

-# Runbook: Setting up VMware Postgres with pg_auto_failover and cert authentication
+# Setting up pg_auto_failover primary, secondary and monitor nodes with cert authentication in VMware Postgres

 ## Pre-requirements

 1. For a similar setup to the one described in this runbook, you will need three servers running RHEL7/CenOS7 (at the moment of writing, VMware Postgres is supported only on RHEL7 and CentOS7.
-These servers should be reachable from one another.
+These servers should be reachable from one another

    1. Server 1.
 Will be used as the pg_auto_failover monitor, using the hostname `autofailover-monitor`

      1. Server 2.
 Will be used as the pg_auto_failover first postgres node, using the hostname `autofailover-1`
      2. Server 3.
 Will be used as the pg_auto_failover second postgres node, using the hostname `autofailover-2`

-  2. Add /etc/hosts entries in all three servers to be able to resolve hostnames
+  2. Add /etc/hosts entries in all three servers to be able to resolve hostnames.

      ```bash
      echo "x.x.x.x  autofailover-monitor" >> /etc/hosts